nngrz/github-ai-bot/README.md

     ```
 3. The server should now be running on http://localhost:8080

+#### Linter

+In order to run linter locally on VSC, make sure that you installed "Checkstyle for Java" extension.

 ## Deployment to Google Cloud Platform (GCP)

 This application is deployed on **Google Cloud Platform (GCP)** using **Cloud Run**.